rogercreagh/joomla-xbAutosave/README.md

 # joomla-xbAutosave
-Autosave editor plugin for Joomla 3.9+ and 4.0+ version 3.0.0
+Autosave editor plugin for Joomla 3.9+ ~~and 4.0+~~ version 3.0.0

+NB Joomla 4 is not working currently - it was working with j4.0.0, but seem to be broken now (j4.0.5+)

 Enables automatic saving of articles (com_content) whilst editing.
 Save interval configurable from 30sec (minimum) to as long as you like in seconds (keep it less than your session timeout so as not to loose work when you get distracted and forget to save)